ecow/ldcdemo/README.md

 ##Background

-Because is not always easy to understend the power of SPARQL and of Semantic Web technologies in day-by-day programming, I provided a simple example that solves a very general and frequent problem: autocomplete an input field selecting data from a large dataset.
+Because is not always easy to understand the power of SPARQL and of Semantic Web technologies in day-by-day programming, I provided a simple example that solves a very general and frequent problem: autocomplete an input field selecting data from a large dataset.

 Suppose that you want use jQueryUi autocomplete feature allowing the user to select one city from a list of all municipalities in the world, and suppose that you want this list available